ThomasJScott3/Housing-Market-Project-1/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/FICO_Score_vs_Interest_Rate_Plot.png"></p>
 This visual is very telling.
 Since the 2008 meltdown, borrower FICO scores have actually *gone up*.
+With changes to the calculation of FICO scores we can only slight rely on this data.
 Today's borrowers do not appear to be the subprime borrowers of the 2000s.
 We can thank an enhanced regulator environment and tightened underwriting standards for this trend.
 However, it begs the question of whether or not public policy and underwriting standards are making home loans out of reach for a wide swath of the population in favor of more well-heeled borrowers.
 In addition, it forces us to evaluate how overall loan quality has been impacted in light of this trend.
 In addition, how tightly these trends are correlated will be evaluated in a heatmap in the section below.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Weighted_LTV_vs_FICO_Plot.png"></p>
 As you can see, the past decade has brought with it a trend toward higher loan to value ratios.
 In today's environment, borrowers can expect their home's value to appreciate substantially over the life of their loan.
-But this visual begins to show is that although today's crop of borrowers have better credit, they are forced to finance an every larger share of their home loan.
+But this visual begins to show is that although today's crop of borrowers have better credit, they are forced to finance a larger share of their home loan.
 This is due in large part to trends in the housing market, such as *historically low interest rates*.
 This is just one of the myriad delimmas facing lenders in this low interest rate environment.
 There is an accompanying heatmap correlation in the section below.
+This also means that in the face of a housing market correction these homes will be under collaterized.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Weighted_Interest_Rate_vs_LTV_Plot.png"></p>